theradizt/.github/README.md

 Or if it's Tuesday, (I have no school on Tuesday.)
 I can respond.

-Tomorrow will be a really busy day for me because I have like 11+ assignments for me to do.

 And that's about it for this small introduction to myself!